ChipmunkV/modorganizer/readme.md

 Wine will be used for things like the Windows registry access.
 Launching games from MO2 will probably rely on Lutris or Steam.

+## Implementation details

+### Filesystem custom view

+The "bind" mounts are used to override individual files.
+Equivalent `mount` command to override `appdata/config.ini` by `config.ini` is:

+`mount --bind config.ini appdata/config.ini`

+OverlayFS mounts are used to overlay directories.
+Equivalent `mount` command to overlay `mod1dir/`, `mod2dir/` and `mod3dir/` over `gamedata/` and use `Overwrite/` as the "MO2 Overwrite" dir is:

+`mount -t overlay -o lowerdir=gamedata/:mod1dir/:mod2dir/:mod3dir/,upperdir=Overwrite/,workdir=/tmp/work overlay gamedata/`

+The read-only lower dirs are the original gamedata dir and the mod dirs, the upper dir is the read-write "Overwrite" dir.
+The resulting combined dir appears at the place of the original gamedata dir.

+### Filesystem custom view separation

+To make the mount operations affect only the process of the game (and its subprocesses) we need to prepare a "Linux mount namespace" for it before starting the game.
+Equivalent command:

+`unshare --mount`

+The mounts set up by this process will be visible only to this process and its children.

+### Filesystem custom view runner

+The `mount` and `unshare` calls need a higher level of access than an ordinary user has.
+So the runner is a separate executable file that has the setuid attribute set.

+The runner performs `unshare` and `mount` calls, drops privileges, switches user back and runs the game.

+### MO2 Windows-specific tools

+* `winapi-PrivateProfile.sh` - command line tool to read and write INI files using WinAPI

+Compiled at runtime.

 ## Motivation

 * Linux users are more likely to look into the code and fix the issues if they don't need a Windows VM to build and debug MO2